vuyelwadr/pulsechainTraderUniversal/newstrats/local.md

    - Breakout: experiment with longer-term cross verification or partial allocations to combine with mean reversion.
 2. **Trend follower maintenance:**
    - TightTrendFollowStrategy is now live; evaluate regime filters or volatility thresholds that reduce the −17 % slip in the last 3 months while preserving the full-period gain.
+3. **Hybrid V2 risk controls:**
+   - Investigate capped position sizing or volatility filters to bring the −95 % drawdown in line with other systems while retaining synergy between mean-revert and trend modules.
-3. **Automation:** wrap the current evaluation + CSV export in a Makefile or shell script to speed up iteration.
+4. **Automation:** wrap the current evaluation + CSV export in a Makefile or shell script to speed up iteration.
-4. **Logging:** maintain change logs for each strategy inside this `local.md` as tuning progresses.
+5. **Logging:** maintain change logs for each strategy inside this `local.md` as tuning progresses.

 ## 10. Summary

-- All strategies now run through the same cost-aware harness with per-step rounding and gas inclusion.
+- All strategies now run through the same cost-aware harness with per-step rounding, gas inclusion, and bucket-aware analytics in the CSV/JSON reports.
-- The repo contains both mean-reverting (CSMA) and breakout (Donchian + MultiWeek) families, plus baseline holds.
+- The repo contains mean-reverting (CSMA, Hybrid V2), breakout (Donchian v1–v4, MultiWeek variants), and trend-following (tight TTF) families, plus baseline holds.
 - `strategy_performance_summary.csv` provides a 3-period snapshot for three trade sizes, enabling quick health checks.
 - Future work will iterate parameters, add the requested tight trend follower, and keep updating this document with findings and best practices.